Search: great british bake off

 Eton Mess Cheesecake

-Combining her love of family and food, flavour and fun, this is Nadiya cooking in the way she knows best - and inspiring others to do the same.
+Sparked by her love of family and food, flavour and fun, this is Nadiya cooking in the way she knows best - and inspiring the rest of us to do the same.

 On 3 September 1939, the Prime Minister declared that Britain was at war with Nazi Germany.